mlhartme/stool/main/documentation.md

 Stool allocates ports in pairs: an even and the following odd number.
 To choose a port for a given Stage, Stool computes a hash between portFirst and portLast.
 If this pair if already allocated, the next higher pair is checked (with roll-over to portFirst if necessary).
 Even ports are used for http, odd ports for https.
-In addition to one pair for each application of the stage, Stool allocates two pairs for internal use for every stage (jmx ports, debugger port, tomcat stop port and service wrapper ports).
+In addition to one pair for each application of the stage, Stool allocates two pairs for internal use for every stage (jmx ports, debugger port, tomcat stop port and service wrapper port).
 Thus, one stage needs at least
 3 pairs (= 6 ports).

 You can see the currently allocated ports in `$stoolHome/run/ports`